 If you have contact details of designers you’ve previously worked with, reach out and make a proposal.
-You might be surprised at their response.
+You might be surprised by their response.

-Here are three of the most popular tools for creating infographics; take a look at them if you decide to give it a try yourself.
+Here are three of the most popular tools for creating infographics; take a look at them if you decide to give them a try yourself.

 Piktochart is probably the most popular tool you can use to create your own infographics.

 The free version allows you to pick between several different templates but they will all have a Piktochart brand on them.